dkj/CrazyLIMS/docs/security-model.md

 PostGraphile now runs through `ops/postgraphile/server.js`, which:

-1. Verifies incoming JWTs using the shared secret in `POSTGRAPHILE_JWT_SECRET`.
+1. Verifies incoming JWTs with `jsonwebtoken` using the shared secret in `POSTGRAPHILE_JWT_SECRET` (and optional audience/issuer checks).
 2. Injects `request.jwt.claims`, `lims.current_roles`, and the active `role` into `pgSettings` so that every resolver query sees the same context as PostgREST.

 This keeps both API surfaces aligned and allows the database helper functions / RLS policies to behave identically regardless of entry point.